isrand/hetsdk/README.md

 or

-`ERROR`: if the user doesn't have access to the topic.
+`ERROR`: if the user doesn't have access to the topic or the message exceeds the maximum allowed size for a Consensus Service message.

 ---